 - Lightweight EVA foam tiles are a useful and temporary solution if you can’t rip up the existing floor.

-- The company also make foam tiles designed to sit over carpet, which do exactly the same job.
+- The company also makes foam tiles designed to sit over the carpet, which do exactly the same job.

-- Interlocking design makes them easy to lay, and they’re also easy to store.
+- The interlocking design makes them easy to lay, and they’re also easy to store.

-- These tiles do a great job at absorbing sound waves and impact vibrations.
+- These tiles do a great job of absorbing sound waves and impact vibrations.

 5. Protech Ready-Insulated Laminate Flooring

 If you’re starting your project from scratch, then something like this extra thick laminate flooring can be a useful solution.
 It’s around 3 inches thick and comes with its own acoustic underlay already fitted.